 Of course, a number derived from applying a formula is a simplification of a more complex issue and other design factors will influence how the board feels on the water.
 However, assuming a minimum level of positive buoyancy is achieved the formula does help illustrate how changes in board thickness and shape affect stability, by putting a relative number to the reduction in stability from increasing thickness and reducing tail width.

 For the majority of paddlers, 5 inches of thickness is preferred over 6 inches thickness because it results in more stability for a given board width and outline shape.
-For riders weighing over 225 lb, extra volume may be helpful for keeping comfortably afloat, so a 6-inch thick board may be called for, which is the kind of trade-off that is sometimes necessary.
-But for riders who don’t need the extra volume, the extra inch of thickness of a 6-inch board is not always welcome, as it adds bulk, raises the riders center of gravity, takes longer to inflate, makes it harder to get back on the board after falling off, and is more cumbersome to carry.
+For riders weighing over 225 lb, the extra volume may be helpful for keeping comfortably afloat, so a 6-inch thick board may be called for, which is the kind of trade-off that is sometimes necessary.
+But for riders who don’t need the extra volume, the extra inch of thickness of a 6-inch board is not always welcome, as it adds bulk, raises the rider's center of gravity, takes longer to inflate, makes it harder to get back on the board after falling off, and is more cumbersome to carry.

-There are some exceptions to the 5 inch thickness rule of thumb.
+There are some exceptions where a 6 inch board is a better design choice.
 Longer touring or racing boards, generally 12’6” to 14’ in length, benefit from extra thickness to prevent bowing in the middle of the board.
 Boards used primarily for whitewater are often 6 inches thick, as the volume helps the board skim over moving water keeping the nose from pearling with a well-designed rocker.
 Some crossover boards used for a combination of running rapids, paddling upstream, surfing, and paddling on flat water are able to meet some specialized performance objectives by having some extra thickness.
 But for all-around paddling, we have found 5 inches of thickness to be the sweet spot for most paddlers, resulting in a board that feels properly balanced on the water.